Roohanak/Group_project_dbms/yt_enterprise Database-Readme.txt

 ## Database Overview

-The `yt_enterprise` database contains information related to the YT-Shirts enterprise, as described in the project documentation.
+The `yt_enterprise_dump` database contains information related to the YT-Shirts enterprise, as described in the project documentation.

 ## Prerequisites

-To work with the `yt_enterprise` database, you'll need:
+To work with the `yt_enterprise_dump` database, you'll need:

 - MySQL installed on your system.
 - Appropriate MySQL user credentials (username and password).